Purpose

 location_url

-- The FORMAT clause specifies the file format-related properties.
-It supports the CSV, PARQUET, and ORC file formats:
+- The FORMAT clause specifies the file format related properties.
+The supported file formats are CSV, PARQUET, and ORC:

-- For CSV files: configure parse_header=true/false to specify whether to parse the first row as the column header (default is false).
-Additionally, use TYPE=CSV to declare the file format (required during export).
+- For CSV files: specify parse_header=true/false to indicate whether to parse the first row of the file as the column headers (default is false).
+Additionally, use TYPE=CSV to declare the file format (required when exporting data).

-- For PARQUET and ORC files: the file structure is automatically recognized, and no additional configuration for the header row is required.
+- For PARQUET or ORC files: the file structure is automatically recognized, and no additional configuration for the header row is required.

 Here is an example: